 Let this mask sit for 30-45 minutes and then rinse with your shampoo and conditioner.
 I used a natural shampoo from 100%Pure.
 I also write a short review about it in my previous post.
 If you want to know more, click here.

 I didn’t use any gel or hair mousse to get them more appealing because it was more honest to show them how they really were without filters or modifications.

-The final effect was amazing, if you think that we got it by using only two ingredients (that were supposed to be throw them away).
+The final effect was amazing if you think that we got it by using only two ingredients (that were supposed to throw them away).
 Do you agree?
 Let me know your opinions or your tries here below 🙂